jaycloudsec/jaycloudsec/README.md

 ## About

-IT Support background across RingCentral and AT&T — VoIP infrastructure, enterprise user management, network troubleshooting, and large-scale customer outreach campaigns.
+IT Support background across RingCentral, Xfinity, and AT&T — VoIP infrastructure, enterprise user management, network troubleshooting, and large-scale customer outreach campaigns.
 That foundation is now pointed at security operations.

 Currently self-studying full-time toward a SOC Analyst role, with a long-term goal of Cloud Security Engineering.